BREXIT - No-Deal Brexit Measures for UK Nationals in the EU [Updated 11/04/2019]

 The Czech parliament has passed a Brexit Act ("Lex Brexit") which provides for a 21-month transition period (until the end of 2020) to allow UK nationals and their family members who have already applied for registration or residence in the Czech Republic by Brexit day to legally stay and work.
 During this transitional period, those with a certificate of temporary residence must apply for a long-term or permanent residence permit for third-country nationals.
 Those who already hold a permanent residence permit need to upgrade to a new biometric residence card.

-The Danish government has published details of a planned temporary transitional scheme extending, for an undetermined period, the rights of UK nationals and their family members already resident in Denmark on 29 March 2019, in the event of a no-deal Brexit.
+The Danish government has published details of a planned temporary transitional scheme extending, for an undetermined period, the rights of UK nationals and their family members already resident in Denmark on Brexit day, in the event of a no-deal Brexit.

 On 21 February 2019, the Estonian parliament passed a Brexit Act, covering both deal and no-deal scenarios.
 In case of no deal, UK nationals and their family members already resident in Estonia will be able to continue to reside there and to obtain a residence permit.
 Existing ID cards will continue to be valid until expiry.
 From 1 April 2020, UK nationals will be issued new residence cards.